-- Qualifications and experience of proposed project staff (that is, the principal investigator, all coprincipal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - Demonstrated ability of proposed project staff to produce scholarly products. - Strength of the scientific environment (e.g., institutional support, equipment and other physical resources, or collaborative arrangements) in which the work will be done and its contribution to the probability of success. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and methods of the proposed project.
+- Qualifications and experience of proposed project staff (that is, the principal investigator, all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - Demonstrated ability of proposed project staff to produce scholarly products (applicants should briefly describe the management plan here; full details for the project management structure, approach, and strategies should be described in the project management plan). - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project.